 The charity works in close partnership with a number of organisations to achieve its aims – from the Department of Health to healthcare product providers to private trusts.
 Pelican has a small team based in Basingstoke that coordinate its training, communication and research activities.

-Pelican Cancer Foundation is a registered charity, a member of the Association of Medical Research Charities (AMRC) and a partner organisation of the National Institute of Health Research.
+Pelican Cancer Foundation is a registered charity, a member of the Association of Medical Research Charities (AMRC) and a non-commercial partner organisation of the National Institute of Health Research.